cbrnr/sleepecg/doc/source/classification.md

 You are very welcome to add new classifiers to SleepECG!
 To do so, please submit a [pull request](https://github.com/cbrnr/sleepecg/pulls).
 Make sure it contains the following elements:
-- The script required to replicate and validate the classifer, placed in `examples/classifiers`.
+- The script required to replicate and validate the classifer (placed in `examples/classifiers`).
-- The classifier itself, saved as a `.zip` file with `save_classifier`, placed in `sleepecg/classifiers`.
+- The classifier itself (saved as a `.zip` file with `save_classifier`) placed in `sleepecg/classifiers`.
-- An entry in the table above.
+- An entry in the table at the top of this page.

 ## Sleep stage labels
 Records read with one of SleepECG's reader functions contain sleep stage annotations according to the [AASM guidelines](https://www.sleep.pitt.edu/wp-content/uploads/2020/03/The-AASM-Manual-for-Scoring-of-Sleep-and-Associated-Events-2007-.pdf), represented by integers as defined in [`SleepStage`](./generated/sleepecg.SleepStage).
 To facilitate working on classifiers which do not discrimate between all five AASM stages, SleepECG supports merging of sleep stages into groups:

-- LIGHT: N1+N2
+- LIGHT: N1 + N2
-- NREM: N1+N2+N3
+- NREM: N1 + N2 + N3
-- SLEEP: REM+N1+N2+N3
+- SLEEP: REM + N1 + N2 + N3

-Most functions related to classification take a parameter `stages_mode` to ensure stage labels are handled correctly.
-When a `stages_mode` different than `'wake-rem-n1-n2-n3'` is used, the labels are changed according to this table:
+Most functions related to classification accept a `stages_mode` argument to ensure stage labels are handled correctly.
+When a `stages_mode` different than `'wake-rem-n1-n2-n3'` is used, labels are changed according to this table:

 |`stages_mode`          |0        |1    |2    |3   |4   |5   |
 |-|:-:|:-:|:-:|:-:|:-:|:-:|